googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Version 0: Color glyphs are defined by slices of a layer records array.](images/colr_layers_v0.png)

-**Figure 5.35 Version 0: Color glyphs are defined by slices of a layer records array.**
+**Figure 5.35 Version 0: Color glyphs are defined by slices of a layer records array**

 When using version 1 formats, use of multiple layers is supported but is optional.
 For example, a simple glyph description need not use any layering, as